Primary schools ranked: 15 best-performing schools in Lancashire area

 The overall score takes into consideration the average marks and the percentage of pupils achieving at a higher standard and the overall percentage of pupils at the schools achieving their expected standard.

-So here are the 15 best schools in the Burnley borough based on academic performance:
+So here are the 15 best schools in the Lancaster district based on academic performance:

 Comment Guidelines